By: Marilyn L. Davis

 The reality is that when everyone is making an effort to produce quality posts, no one feels embarrassed to promote one another.

-When a writer isn’t concerned about who the messenger is but is focused on solid writing about any topic, collaborative writing works.
+When a writer isn’t concerned about who the messenger is but stays focused on solid writing about any topic, and then sharing those posts, even by others, collaborative writing works.

-What invariably happens is that people are at the site and may be attracted by another title.
+What invariably happens is that people are at the site and see another interesting title.
 If you look at WordPress statistics, you can see where you had “X” number of visitors.
 You can also see how many views you had that day.
 When your views exceed visitors, that means that people read more than one post.

 Some days, I don’t have a new post, but every day I have views.
 I’m grateful that one of my co-writers initially drew the readers to the site that day, but that one of my titles caught the reader’s attention, and that something I wrote attracted them as well.